-Spray foam insulation is the most commonly used forms insulation installed in houses.
+Spray foam insulation is the most commonly used form of insulation installed in houses.
 It is a liquid solution, unlike the traditional fiberglass insulation, which is sprayed onto the crevices in the wall.
 This effective lather fills the wall cavities and makes sure that the outflow of air is kept to a minimum.

 However, it should be noted that this improved form of insulation is more costly than other forms of insulation.
-Calculating the cost of liquid foam insulation is determined by factors such as the type of insulation, amount of liquid foam needed to be applied in the region/area where it is needed and the type of property it is being used in.
+Calculating the cost of liquid foam insulation is determined by factors such as the type of insulation, the amount of liquid foam needed to be applied in the region/area where it is needed and the type of property it is being used in.

 There are 2 types of liquid foam insulations;

 Open-cell insulation costs the least amongst all liquid foam insulators.
 This is because the formula does not require combinations of complex chemicals in massive amounts.
 This type of insulator has an R-Value of about 4.5, making it an effective barrier to prevent penetration of external energies into a space.
 A significant reduction in sound and cold can be achieved through its use, but as far as water vapor is concerned, this type of insulation must be avoided.

 Thicker in consistency, a larger amount of immensely complex chemical elements is used in this liquid foam mixture.
 This makes the insulator more compact and high water, noise, and cold/heat-resistant.
 The R-Value of such insulation is approximately 6.5.
 This makes it even more costly.

 The amount you need is determined by the area of coverage.
 The larger your wall cavities are, the more liquid insulation you will need.
 If you choose insulation with a lower R-Value, such as open-cell insulation in a colder region, you will again need a greater amount as such insulation would not be effective unless 2 coats are applied.